mksambell/band_website_hot_gin_swing/TESTING.md

 ![Lighthouse Test 3](/assets/readme-images/lighthhouse-test3.jpg)

-Following these successful changes, all images have been converted to webp format using [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) and meta descriptions have been added to all pages.
+Following these successful changes, all images across the site have been converted to webp format using [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) and meta descriptions have been added to all pages.

 #### Future Improvements